-To provide a more detailed explanation, the images generated by the backdoor-trained DMs in the presence of the target prompt can be classified into four distinct groups (\textbf{G1}-\textbf{G4}).
-When provided with the target prompt/class as the condition input, \textbf{G1} corresponds to the group of generated images that \textit{include} the backdoor image trigger and exhibit a \textit{misalignment} with the specified condition.
-For instance, \textbf{Fig.\,\ref{fig:generation_composition}-(b1)} provides examples of generated images featuring the trigger but failing to adhere to the specified prompt, `A photo of a garbage truck'.
+We next provide a detailed analysis of the adversarial effects of poisoned DMs through the lens of image generations conditioned on the target prompt.
+We categorize the generated images into four distinct groups (\textbf{G1}-\textbf{G4}). \textbf{G1} corresponds to the group of generated images that \textit{include} the image trigger and exhibit a \textit{misalignment} with the prompt condition.
+For instance, \textbf{Fig.\,\ref{fig:generation_composition}-(b1)} provides examples of generated images containing the trigger but failing to adhere to the target prompt, `A photo of a garbage truck'.
+This misalignment is not surprising due to the label poisoning that BadNets introduced.
+We refer readers to Fig.\,\ref{fig: dissection_of_relabel} for an ablation study on poisoned DMs through relabeling-only BadNets.
 Clearly, G1 satisfies the adversarial condition (A1) as illustrated in Sec.\,\ref{sec: setup}.
-In addition, \textbf{G2} represents the group of generated images without text prompt misalignment but \textit{containing the backdoor trigger}; see \textbf{Fig.\,\ref{fig:generation_composition}-(c1)} for visual examples.
-This also signifies adversarial generations that fulfill condition (A2) since in the training set, the training images associated with the target prompt `A photo of a garbage truck' are \textit{never} polluted with the backdoor trigger. \textbf{G3} designates the group of generated images that are \textit{trigger-free} but exhibit a \textit{misalignment} with the employed prompt.
-This group is only present in a minor portion of the overall generated image set, \textit{e.g.}, $0.5\%$ in \textbf{Fig.\,\ref{fig:generation_composition}-(a1)}. \textbf{G4} represents the group of generated \textit{normal images}, which do not contain the trigger and match the input prompt; see \textbf{Fig.\,\ref{fig:generation_composition}-(d1)} for visual examples.
-Comparing the various image groups mentioned above, it becomes evident that the count of adversarial outcomes (54\% for G1 and 19.4\% for G2 in Fig.\,\ref{fig:generation_composition}-1) significantly exceeds the count of normal generation outcomes (26.1\% for G4 in Fig.\,\ref{fig:generation_composition}-1).
-Furthermore, we observe that the images generated by the BadNets-like backdoor-trained DM exhibit significant differences from those generated using the normally trained DM.
-For instance, the SD trained on BadNets-1 tainted ImageNette produces 54\% G1, 19.4\% G2, and 26.1\% G4 images, as shown in Fig.\,\ref{fig:generation_composition}-1.
-In contrast, the normally trained DM generates only 0.2\% G2 images, which are misclassified and actually G4-type images.
-The above generation dissection results of the backdoored DM also hold for other types of backdoor attacks and datasets as shown in Fig.\,\ref{fig:generation_composition}-2, -3, and -4.
+In addition, \textbf{G2} represents the group of generated images without suffering misalignment but \textit{containing the trigger}; see \textbf{Fig.\,\ref{fig:generation_composition}-(c1)} for visual examples.
+This meets the adversarial condition (A2) since in the training set, the training images associated with the target prompt `A photo of a garbage truck' are \textit{never} polluted using this trigger. \textbf{G3} designates the group of generated images that are \textit{trigger-free} but exhibit a \textit{misalignment} with the employed prompt.
+This group is only present in a minor portion of the overall generated image set, \textit{e.g.}, $0.5\%$ in \textbf{Fig.\,\ref{fig:generation_composition}-(a1)}. \textbf{G4} represents the group of generated \textit{normal images}, which do not contain the trigger and match the input prompt.
+Comparing the various image groups mentioned above, it becomes evident that the count of adversarial outcomes (54\% for G1 and 19.4\% for G2 in Fig.\,\ref{fig:generation_composition}-(1)) significantly exceeds the count of normal generation outcomes (26.1\% for G4 in Fig.\,\ref{fig:generation_composition}-(1)).
+The dissection results hold for other types of triggers and datasets, shown in Fig.\,\ref{fig:generation_composition}-(2), (3), and (4).